deadlineZeus/yelp-restaurant-analysis-sql-python-colab/README.md

 - `tip`: Short, timestamped user tips with like counts.
 - `checkin`: Timestamps indicating real-world visits to a restaurant.

+Sample JSON files, with limited number of rows os each table is available in the data-samples folder.
 </details>

 ---